Chuck: You had a coffin? Well, what was in it?

 - At the end of the episode "My Mother the Carjacker", Homer's mother hijacks a prison bus and escapes from the pursuing police, only for the bus to go off a cliff and end up trapped under a rockslide.
 The Simpson family are subsequently shown holding a funeral for Mona (losing the coffin in the process), but Homer later reveals that they Never Found the Body and the coffin was filled with the previous week's garbage.

 - In the BoJack Horseman episode "Live Fast, Diane Nguyen", Diane's father's body is stolen from his funeral.
 The mortician suggests Diane to buy one of their "replacement bodies".

 - In the South Park episode "The Return of Chef", the kids are unable to retrieve Chef's body following his death.
 When the funeral is held, a spatula is in the coffin.

-- In Superman: The Animated Series, episode "Apokolips Now" when Darkseid was forced to back off from conquering Earth, he got in a parting shot by instantly vaporizing Dan Turpin, who has been acting as The Commissioner Gordon for Superman and leading the human attempts to resist Darkseid.
+- In the Superman: The Animated Series episode "Apokolips Now", when Darkseid is forced to back off from conquering Earth, he gets in a parting shot by instantly vaporizing Dan Turpin, who has been acting as The Commissioner Gordon for Superman and leading the human attempts to resist Darkseid.
 Despite there being nothing of him to bury, he still gets a funeral and a gravestone.

 - In Regular Show, when Muscle Man's dad dies, his funeral urn contains not his ashes, but the ashes of his trucker's hat.
 It's never made clear why just his hat was cremated, just that Muscle Man plans to scatter them at the Truckers Hall of Fame.